lhinds86/u4_django_cities/README.md

 ### Pt 1:

 1) Create a Django project with 3 related models, Cities -> Attractions -> Reviews
+2) Add whatever properties you think each model should have, but each should have at least 3 different properties with at least 2 different field types
-2) There should be at least 2 cities, with 3 attractions each.
+3) There should be at least 2 cities, with 3 attractions each.
 Add at least 2 reviews to at least 2 attractions

 ### Pt 2 -> Do NOT attempt this until we cover DRF and Serializers!